rangsimanketkaew/QM-on-TAIWANIA/README.md

 * [subnwchem](subnwchem)

 * Usage: `subnwchem [gpu||casper||mpipr] [help]` <br />
-Explaination of each optional keyword are below.
-Example of using subnwchem are `subnwchem gpu` submit NWChem using CUDA  <br />
+Explaination of each optional keyword are below. <br /> Example of using subnwchem are <br />
+`subnwchem gpu` submit NWChem using CUDA  <br />
 `subnwchem gpu casper` submit NWChem using CUDA and Casper